mstksg/inCode/copy/entries/const.md

 Ah, that's wrong too, then.

-At this point it seems like I am facetiously moving very slowly to an answer that has to use *both* inputs.
-After all, my earlier statement claimed that `f
-<*> x` has to use both the effects of `f` and the effects of `x`, each exactly
+At this point it might seem like I am facetiously moving very slowly to an answer that has to use *both* inputs.
+After all, my earlier statement claimed that `f <*> x` has to use both the effects of `f` and the effects of `x`, each exactly once.
-once.
 But because we didn't really know what the "effects" of `IntConst` are, we don't know exactly "how" to combine them...but we can probably guess it has to use both `Int`s.
 Let's try another one.

 ```haskell
 instance Applicative IntConst where